 Most Californians Still Breathe Polluted Air

 Ozone, the main ingredient of smog, continues to threaten the health of many Californians.
 Although the state's air is the cleanest in over 30 years, most Californians still live in areas where smog reaches unhealthy levels.
 Reducing air pollution from cars and businesses hasn't been enough.
 To meet state and federal air quality standards, many small sources also need to pollute less.
 This includes consumer products.
-To achieve these goals, the California Air Resources Board (CARB) mandates limitations and/or restrictions on certain types of chemicals that cause pollution and have harmful heatlh effects in consumer products.
-This information is published in the California Consumer Products Regulations.
+To achieve these goals, the California Air Resources Board (CARB) mandates limitations and/or restrictions on certain types of chemicals that cause pollution and have harmful health effects in consumer products.
+This information is published in The California Consumer Products Regulations.

 Consumer Product Pollution Adds Up

-Deodorants, hair spray, cleaning products, spray paint, and insecticides are examples of common consumer products that are made with ozone-forming chemicals known as volatile organic compounds or VOCs.
+Deodorants, hair spray, cleaning products, spray paint, and insecticides are examples of common consumer products that are made with ozone-forming chemicals known as volatile organic compounds (VOCs).
 Although each product only contains a small amount of VOCs, Californians use over half a billion of these items every year.
 VOCs are an important precursor, or component in the formation of ground level ozone, a major part of California's smog problem.
 By regulating the amount of VOCs in consumer products, CARB is helping to reduce smog and reduce public exposure to the hazards associated with smog.